PierreBarrat/TreeTools.jl/docs/src/basic_concepts.md

 	TreeTools generally uses the label of nodes as an identifier.
 This is visible in the `Tree` structure which uses node labels for indexing.
 Another example is the equality between `TreeNode` objects `n1 == n2`, which simply falls back to `label(n1) == label(n2)`.
 For this reason, it is **strongly discouraged** to directly change the label of a node, *e.g.* by doing something like `n.label = mylabel`.
 A function `label!` is provided for that, called like this: `label!(tree, n, mylabel)`.

 !!! danger "Loops in the tree"
-	explain that it's possible to build trees with loops if one tries hard enough.
-This will result in code failing badly, maybe infinite loops and such.
-Reaching such a state should not be possible using only API functions (I hope :-D).
+	TreeTools does not actively enforce the fact that trees do not have loops.
+That is, if you try hard enough, you can perfectly create a state where *e.g.* a node is its own ancestor.
+This will of course result in many of TreeTools functions to fail badly.
+Reaching such a state should not be possible using only API functions (at least I hope :-D).

 The illustration below is a summary of the `TreeNode` object.
 ![TreeNode_illustration](../TreeNode_illustration.png)